nikolashnc/portfolio/README.md

 # Profile

-Currently, l am seeking a position into Data Analytics.
+Currently, l am seeking a position in Data Analytics.

 Bilingual professional fluent in Portuguese and English, specializing in data organization, analysis, and presentation.
 Possessing 3+ years of experience crafting impactful presentations and dashboards, along with expertise in SQL, Power BI, Python, and Tableau.
 Completed Bachelor's in Energy Engineering from the University of Brasilia and holds a Diploma in Energy Systems Engineering from Centennial College, Toronto.